 We all need a personal resurrection.
 After all, there are a lot things trying to hold us down and keep us from being our best, truest, most unique self.

 This month’s broad synchroblog topic is simply New Life.
-(See the other posts on this topic listed at the end.)
+(See the other posts on this topic listed at the end of this post.)
 I could write about how living in accordance with our relationship with Christ changes everything.
 Or I could remind us of the way nature restores our confidence when the first crocus blooms after a long, hard winter.
 But other people will find their inspiration there.

 Personal stories intrigue me.
 Every good story has a protagonist who accomplishes something amazing, in spite of overwhelming challenges.